hyperledger/aries-rfcs/README.md

 ![lifecycle](lifecycle.png)

 * To __propose__ an RFC, [raise a PR](#how-to-propose-an-RFC) against this repo.
-Proposed RFCs are considered a Work in Progress.
+Proposed RFCs are considered a "work in progress", even after they are merged.
+In other words, they haven't been endorsed by the community yet, but they seem like reasonable ideas worth exploring.

 Status => PROPOSED

-* To get an RFC __accepted__ or merged, [build consensus](#how-to-get-an-RFC-accepted) for your RFC on [chat](https://chat.hyperledger.org/channel/aries) and in community meetings.
-RFCs are merged as soon as the community thinks they reasonably embody an idea worth standardizing.
-An accepted RFC is incubating on a standards track.
+* To get an RFC __accepted__, [build consensus](#how-to-get-an-RFC-accepted)
+for your RFC on [chat](https://chat.hyperledger.org/channel/aries) and in community meetings.
+An accepted RFC is incubating on a standards track; the community has decided to polish it and is exploring or pursuing implementation.

 Status => ACCEPTED

 * To get an RFC __adopted__, [socialize and implement](#how-to-get-an-rfc-adopted).
 Once a RFC has momentum, it is formally given the "adopted" status.
 This happens when implementations accumulate, or when the mental model it advocates has begun to permeate our discourse.
 In other words, adoption is acknowledgment of a _de facto_ standard.

 Status => ADOPTED

 * To __refine__ an RFC, propose changes to it through additional PRs.
 Typically these changes are driven by experience that accumulates during or after adoption.